charliecalvert/CloudNotes/Assignments/MidtermFinal/prog109-midterm-2018.md

 Create a home page for both your theme and for your entire site.
 By default, the page in the root of your repository called **index.html** is your home page.
 The page in the root of your **theme** directory is the home page for your theme.

 The contents of site-wide home page should contain links that point directly to your theme and to each of your homework assignments.
-For instance, it should link to the **index.html** file in your **theme**, **ListButton** and other sub-directories that contain code you have created.
+For instance, it should link to the **index.html** file in your **theme**, **list-button** in assignments, and other sub-directories that contain code you have created.
 On your site Home Page, I want to see links to not only your theme folder, but to all the assignments we have created so far in this course.

-Since a web server such as the one on GitHub Pages will automatically load **index.html** as a default page, your links can simple point to the **theme** or **ListButton** directory.
+Since a web server such as the one on GitHub Pages will automatically load **index.html** as a default page, your links can simple point to the **theme** or **assignments** directory.
 You don't have to point them to **theme/index.html**.
 Remember, this will work properly on GitHub Pages, but it probably won't work when your load page directly into your browser with **Ctrl + O**.

     <a href="/theme">Theme</a>